 Welcome to Chough Class!

-In Chough Class (Choughs are the black birds in our school emblem), we have all of the Year 3 and 4 children.
-Our teacher is Miss Stobbart and our teaching assistant is Mrs Byford.
+In Chough Class (Choughs are the black birds in our school emblem), we have 14 fantastic Year 3 and 4 children!
+Our teacher is Miss Stobbart and our teaching assistants are Mrs Jones, Mrs Blake and Mrs Philpotts.
 We have a lovely classroom with large windows looking out over the Church.

 Our termly topics are detailed in our curriculum map.